 As we walk, I’ll share some of the how’s and why’s of keeping people out of, and away from, my file room.
 You’re going to know once we get there, anyway.

 First, and probably easiest to explain, I am an introvert.
 No, no, no, not just an “introvert.”
 I am an IN-TRO-VERT.
 I’m just built that way.
-The fact that we are talking about it now, or to write or share any of this stuff usually carves a deep conflict in the very room I try to protect.
+The fact that we are talking about it now, or to write or share any of this stuff usually carves chasms in the very room I try to protect.
 I religiously dislike attention, and a quick “aww shucks” deflection is usually the first sign of that.
 If it continues, I’ll usually change the subject.
 I’m not trying to be rude, I’ve just never been comfortable telling people I’m uncomfortable.
 On the flip side, I am completely comfortable telling others what a great job they did at something, and to be sincere about it… It’s a one-way street.
 The guy must be weird in the head, right?
 And that’s just one of the symptoms of introvertitis.
 Introvertism?
 Anyway…

 I’ve tried, over and over (by all kinds of unhealthy means) to make myself an extrovert, or at least a little less of an introvert.
 For years I left a wake of confused and hurting people in my past because my inner conflicts seeped out past the walls of my file room, and I never really knew how to deal with it.
-However, after years of disastrous trial and error, I have made one discovery and that is, I really hate crowds.
+However, after years of disastrous trial and error, I have made one discovery and that is: I really hate crowds.
 I would rather spend a month in our storage shed in the backyard than go to a social event.
 Ten times out of ten.
-I Just can’t have tons of people in my room because there isn’t enough space for everyone at one time.
+I just can’t have tons of people in my room because there isn’t enough space for everyone at one time.
 I think you’ll understand better when we get there.

 A second barrier to my room is a bit more complicated and has sometimes been messy.
 This barrier is almost impenetrable.
 It’s barbed wire and land mines and lazers and all the gadgets one would expect to see in an action movie, it just isn’t anywhere near as glamorous.
 Really, it’s this meat grinder-mix of shyness, introversion, depression, anxiety, ADD and the remnants of addiction, all glued together by shame.
 My addiction story is for a visit on another day.
 And shame is a destructive, toxic, evil force that kills.
 For the record, shame is not guilt.
 Guilt can be useful and constructive.
 Shame has no redeeming qualities.